Order of St. Olav: Insignia

 Design of the collar of the Order of St. Olav since 1906.

 The collar of the Order is in gold, with five enamelled and crowned monograms "O", five enamelled and crowned coat-of-arms of Norway, and 10 gold crosses bottony each flanked by two battle axes with silver blades and golden shafts (The latter element is also featured in the coat of arms of the Church of Norway).

 The badge of the Order is a white enamelled Maltese Cross, in silver for the knight class and in gilt of the higher classes; crowned monograms "O" appear between the arms of the cross.
-The obverse central disc is red with the golden Norwegian lion rampart bearing a battle-axe; the reverse disc bears the King Oscar's motto «Ret og Sandhed» – "Justice and Truth" in Norwegian; both discs are surrounded by a white-blue-white ring.
+The obverse central disc is red with the golden Norwegian lion rampart bearing a battle-axe; the reverse disc bears King Oscar I's motto «Ret og Sandhed» – "Justice and Truth" in Norwegian; both discs are surrounded by a white-blue-white ring.
 The cross is topped by a crown; military awards have crossed swords between the crown and the cross.

 The star of the Order for the Grand Cross is an eight-pointed silver star with faceted rays, bearing the obverse of the badge of the Order (minus the crown on the top).

 The star for Commander with Star is a silver faceted Maltese Cross, with gilt crowned monograms "O" between the arms of the cross.
 The central disc is red with the golden Norwegian lion rampart bearing a battle axe, surrounded by a white-blue-white ring.

 The ribbon of the Order is red with white-blue-white edge stripes.

 In very exceptional circumstances the Order may be awarded "with diamonds", in which case a ring of diamonds replaces the white-blue-white enamel ring surrounding the central disc on the front of the badge as well as in the crown.

 The insignia are expected to be returned either upon the receiver's advancement to a higher level of the order or upon his or her death.
 The insignia are produced in Norway by craftsmen.

 Eligibility and appointment

 The King makes appointments upon the recommendation of a six-member commission, none of whom may be a member of the government, consisting of a chancellor, vice chancellor, the Lord Chamberlain (acting as treasurer), and three other representatives.
 The Lord Chamberlain nominates the members of the commission, and the monarch approves them.
 Nominations to the order are directed at the commission through the county governor.

-Princes and Princesses with succession rights to the throne are appointed to the highest degree upon reaching their age of majority.
+Princes and princesses with succession rights to the throne are appointed to the highest degree upon reaching their age of majority.